6 Social Media Posts Ideas for Authors!

 Writing Routine

 These posts are going to be all about writing.
 How do you come up with the plot or outline of your book?
 How do you come up with characters?
 Do you base them on real people, or are they completely made up?
 You’d be surprised at how much people want to get to know about how you write and create your stories.
-Do you write in a special place or have a very specific routine or goals?
+Do you write in a special place, follow a specific routine, or have particular goals?
 The list of social media post ideas for authors in this section is endless.

 5. Promotional Posts About Your Book